seohsirk/next-supabase-ai-template/README.md

 Please refer to `apps/web/README.md` for more information about the web application.

+#### Turbopack

+Makerkit uses Turbopack by default.
+Turbopack is the new bundler for Next.js - and it is still experimental.
+It is faster, but it may have some issues.

+If you encounter any issues, you can switch to the default Next.js by removing the flag `--turbo` from the `dev` command in `apps/web/package.json`.

 ### 3. Start the Supabase server

 To start the Supabase server, you can use the following command: